This

 Programs JSPG2 and JSPG2A have been generated to perform the same task, but JSPG2 was defined with Max=1 and JSPG2A with Max=6.
 The process of defining the interface JSPG2AClient and the test form JSPG2ATest is exactly as described above for JSPG2, and both tests behaved identically except for scrolling: for JSPG2A, ReadNext ([>] button) was instant (< 1 millisecond) except for every 6th record when a Request/Response was required.
 Each Request/Response took approximately 3 seconds with my test environment, and I couldn’t find any statistically-significant difference between request/responses from JSPG2 and JSPG2A even though JSPG2A’s messages were larger.
 While returning large output messages than necessary seems wasteful, there is also hidden waste like having to read-and-skip unwanted records to get to the one that you want, so my conclusion is that you should set Max to as large a value as you might conceivably need.

 My use of Max=6 is NOT a balance between excessively large messages and other overheads.
 6 was chosen because my priority was developing code that would silently handle the situation where Max was not large enough to get all the records.
-For a production situation with data like mine I’d have set Max=14.
+For a real situation with data like mine I’d have set Max=14.
+Similarly, with program JSPG3 I set the number of child records to 10, even though I had ensured that for DEPTNO=A00 there were 30 EMPLOYEE records.
+In a real situation I would have set the number to 30.

 The client’s record list is maintained until there is another [Enquiry].
 If a record is updated then the updated record replaces the original record in the list.
 Added records are added to the list and BrowseCount incremented.
 Deleted records are deleted from the list and Browsecount reduced, but the deleted record remains displayed until the next scrolling command or [Enquiry].